-Autumn has arrived in Kentucky and, as leaves change color and fall from trees, it is time to focus on landscape sanitation.
+Autumn has arrived in Kentucky and, as leaves will soon begin to change color and fall from trees, it is time to focus on landscape sanitation.
 Good sanitation practices can help reduce disease-causing pathogens.
 These organisms can survive for months or years on dead plant material or in soil, causing infections in subsequent years.
 Elimination of disease-causing organisms reduces the need for chemical controls and can improve the effectiveness of disease management practices.
 Following these sanitation practices both in autumn and throughout the growing season can reduce disease pressure in home and commercial landscapes.

 - Remove diseased plant tissues from infected plants

 - Prune cankers (Figure 1) and galls from branches by making cuts well below visible symptoms (Figure 2).
 Clean tools between each cut with a sanitizer, such as rubbing alcohol or household bleach.